dvn0813/sustainability_robotics_3D_printer/README.md

 ```

 ## Bed leveling
 Bed leveling can be achieved using different methods.
 In Configuration.h, line 1937, the leveling type can be set.
 The manual leveling through bed_mesh_leveling using the syringe tip might be the most precise (a detailed tutorial can be found [here](https://all3dp.com/2/mesh-bed-leveling-all-you-need-to-know/)), but due to practicality the 3-point leveling method(AUTO_BED_LEVELING_3POINT) was chosen. **This leveling method must not be performed while the syringe tip is attached!**.
-Enabling line 1954 ```#define RESTORE_LEVELING_AFTER_G28``` bed leveling will be restored when performing homing after bed leveling.
+Enabling line 1954 in Configuration.h ```#define RESTORE_LEVELING_AFTER_G28```, bed leveling will be restored when performing homing after bed leveling.

 by manual leveling through changing to bed_mesh_leveling in the marlin firmware.
 [Here](https://all3dp.com/2/mesh-bed-leveling-all-you-need-to-know/) is a tutorial on how it is done.